urbanwildlifeinstitute/UWIN_tutorials/challenges/advanced_data_manipulation/advanced_data_manipulation_challenge.md

 # UWIN Challenge: Advanced Data Manipulation
 ## Coding Club Reference tutorial [__here.__](https://ourcodingclub.github.io/tutorials/data-manip-creative-dplyr/)

 Let's take a peek at some real data derived from the Urban Wildlife Information Network.
-Start by loading in neccessary libraries and UWIN data
+Start by loading in neccessary libraries and UWIN data.
+Today we are going to use `ggplot2` and `dplyr`.

 ```R
 # Load in libraries